fsprojects/FAKE/help/users.md

-# WHo is using FAKE?
+# Who is using FAKE?

 Some of our users are: